vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 - How to create a genesis file and chain configuration.
 - How to deploy and initialize rootchain contracts.
 - How to fund validators on rootchain.
-- How to run (sidechain) cluster, consisting of multiple PolyBFT nodes.
+- How to run (childchain) cluster, consisting of multiple PolyBFT nodes.

 ### Learning outcomes